1j01/midiflip/README.md

 ## Limitations

-* The web interface only lets you apply the most basic flip for now.
-(I just haven't added UI for changing the transformation function yet.)

 * Percussion using the [drum kits of the "drum bank"](https://en.wikipedia.org/wiki/General_MIDI_Level_2#Drum_sounds) gets mangled regardless of the `--percussion` option.
 Only channel 10 (which is reserved for percussion) is regarded as percussion for now.